Tantalum: Occurrence

 Tantalum is estimated to make up about 1 ppm or 2 ppm of the Earth's crust by weight.
 There are many species of tantalum minerals, only some of which are so far being used by industry as raw materials: tantalite (a series consisting of tantalite-(Fe), tantalite-(Mn), and tantalite-(Mg)), microlite (now a group name), wodginite, euxenite (actually euxenite-(Y)), and polycrase (actually polycrase-(Y)).
-Tantalite (Fe, Mn)Ta_{2}O_{6} is the most important mineral for tantalum extraction.
-Tantalite has the same mineral structure as columbite (Fe, Mn) (Ta, Nb)_{2}O_{6}; when there is more tantalum than niobium it is called tantalite and when there is more niobium than tantalum is it called columbite (or niobite).
+Tantalite (Fe, Mn)Ta2O6 is the most important mineral for tantalum extraction.
+Tantalite has the same mineral structure as columbite (Fe, Mn)(Ta, Nb)2O6; when there is more tantalum than niobium it is called tantalite and when there is more niobium than tantalum is it called columbite (or niobite).
 The high density of tantalite and other tantalum containing minerals makes the use of gravitational separation the best method.
 Other minerals include samarskite and fergusonite.